hannesg/ridley-git/README.md

   - Works with bare and checked-out repositories
   - Caches checksums; if you crawl cookbook history, you'll feel the difference
   - Doesn't need a checkout for uploading
+  - Handles IO.read from metadata.rb correctly ( but may fail on other things )